QratorLabs/stream-data-processor/docs/udf-user-guide.md

         timeout = "10s"
 ```

 **Step 4**.
 Run container using built image with following command.
-As most
+As the
-of implemented UDFs are using socket based approach do not forget to mount
+most of implemented UDFs are using socket based approach do not forget to
-`/local/path/to/sockets` directory where all needed sockets will be located.
+mount `/local/path/to/sockets` directory where all needed sockets will be
-Replace `<udf arguments>` with all needed command line arguments for called
+located.
+Replace `<udf arguments>` with all needed command line arguments for
-UDF.
+called UDF.

 ```terminal
 $ docker run --rm \